 The IRS is willing to go along with a settlement deal, but it won’t budge on the procedures.
 You must submit a formal settlement which is called an Offer in Compromise.

-The IRS Tax Relief Team at Flat Fee Tax Service, Inc. has a 95% success rate because we do not lie to our clients and give them false hope.
+The tax professionals at Flat Fee Tax Service has a 95% success rate because we do not lie to our clients and give them false hope.
 Our IRS Tax Attorneys know what the IRS will accept as a settlement of your back tax debt.

 Here’s the whole story: An Offer in Compromise settlement is an agreement between a financially struggling taxpayer and the IRS.
 A successful Offer in Compromise will settle for less than the full amount of back tax owed.
 If the liability can be fully paid through a normal installment agreement or other means, the taxpayer generally isn’t eligible for an Offer in Compromise.